-What is a property developer?
 What does a property developer do?
-How do property developers make money?
+What is property development?
+And how do property developers make money?

 We’ll answer all of these questions in the following article.